Our patron: Professor Alice Roberts

 We are working with an advisory panel which includes an ethicist, neuroscientist, a doctor and a writer and former patient, together with a health researcher and curator who all want to help make a difference to those in hospital.
 Watch this space!

-Dr Lizzie Burns is a science-based artist and creative specialist.
+Dr Lizzie Burns is a science-based artist and creative specialist, and a visiting academic in the Department of Physiology, Anatomy and Genetics, University of Oxford.
 Following a doctorate and research fellowship in cancer research at the University of Oxford, Lizzie has been working as a ‘science-based artist‘ since 2002 using artwork and workshops to explore the beauty and wonder of what we are.
 Commissions include the British Council, the Wellcome Trust, the Medical Research Council and the Royal College of Pathologists, and works regularly in hospitals including UCH in London funded by the UCH Cancer Fund.
 Lizzie is particularly interested in the brain with illustrations, workshops and has a fascination for boredom… Lizzie is working on a second play, ‘The Deadline’ and putting together the ‘Doodlebook’ to encourage adults to get started on their own creative path…

 Dr Matt McFall is an agent of wonder.
 Following two doctorates into Edgar Allen Poe at the University of Oxford, as well as wonder and magic in science in Nottingham, Matt shares his practice to nurture wonder and curiosity.
 Matt Runs a ‘Wonder Room’ and created a ‘Wonder Maze’ (“every school should have one” – The Guardian) and has written The Little Book of Wonder and Awe: A Cabinet of Curiosities.
 Currently Matt is working with schools across the Isle of Man to inspire learning through wonder…